bondy-io/bondy_docs/docs/reference/parts/realm_data.md

 <DataTreeView :data="realm" :maxDepth="10" />

 ### input_data{.datatype}
 The object used to create or update a realm.
-Notice this object contains more information than the actually create realm e.g. users, groups, etc.
+Notice this object contains more information than the actually created realm e.g. users, groups, etc.

-The object represents as overview of the all realm properties but the available properties are detailed in each particular operation.

 <DataTreeView :data="inputCreateData" :maxDepth="10" />